 Worms, in their various forms, have been used since man first started fishing with rod (pole) and line.
-They are traditional bait - and a favourite of both the angler and the fish.
+They are traditional bait, and a favourite of both the angler and the fish.
 Fish naturally encounter worms as they get washed from the land into canals, rivers and stillwaters.

 Dame Juliana Berners writing in the first half of the 15th century listed worm as a bait to catch the following species; salmon, trout, grayling, barbel, carp, chub, bream, tench, perch, roach, dace, bleak, ruffe, gudgeon, flounder and eel.

-Izaak Walton wrote of worms back in 1653 ‘for you are to know that dead worm is but a dead bait, and like to catch nothing, compared to a lively, quick stirring worm’.
+Izaak Walton wrote of worms back in 1653, "for you are to know that dead worm is but a dead bait, and like to catch nothing, compared to a lively, quick stirring worm".

-In the 20th century, the great north-west canal angler Benny Ashurst wrote that worms were not a popular bait with match anglers having gone out of fashion.
+In the 20th century, the great north-west canal angler Benny Ashurst wrote that worms were not a popular bait with match anglers, having gone out of fashion.
 Despite not rating the bait that highly, Benny won 19 sweepstakes on the trot during the war years using the tail of a redworm with black magic leaf mould as groundbait.
 He chopped up the redworms found in compost heaps into small sections about an inch long, which healed nicely after a few days.
 He would also loose-feed small lengths of redworm.
 Doubtless this method would still produce results today.

+Did you know there are more than 25 species of worm found in the UK?
 Worms are more than just a fishing bait.
-None other than Charles Darwin wrote ‘there are few animals that have played such an important part in the history of the world’.
+None other than Charles Darwin wrote that "there are few animals that have played such an important part in the history of the world".
 The four species of worm most often used as bait by anglers are redworms, brandlings, dendrobaena’s and lobworms.

 During the summer months Motty will mysteriously leave home during the dark hours.
-His destination a local cricket ground.
+His destination, a local cricket ground.
 Armed with a head torch he will perform a strange ritual whereby he crawls for an hour or two on his hands and knees to gather many dozens of lobworms in a session.
-A good grip is needed in what is something of a tug of war contest between Motty and the lobworms
+A good grip is needed in what is something of a tug of war contest between Motty and the lobworms.

 Motty can’t claim to be the first to discover what great places cricket pitches are for lobworms.
-In the Victorian era, Trent Bridge cricket ground was the venue of choice for numerous worm gatherers who sold their harvest at 3 shillings (15p) per thousand.
+In the Victorian era, Trent Bridge cricket ground was the venue of choice for numerous worm gatherers, who sold their harvest at 3 shillings (15p) per thousand.

-Throughout fishing history, anglers have scoured their worms to provide the shiny healthy-looking finish - hopefully making them irresistible to a hungry fish.
+Throughout fishing history, anglers have scoured their worms to provide the shiny healthy-looking finish, hopefully making them irresistible to a hungry fish.
 Motty uses a very large storage tub with plenty of space to keep his worms in.
 He found that the worms would die if kept in too confined a space.
-The worms are kept in moss and strips of shredded tabloid newspaper are added.
+The worms are kept in moss and strips of shredded newspaper are added.
 The worms like to eat the newspaper.
 Motty keeps the container in the fridge and after a few days you end up with a nice shiny polish to the skin.